SuperMeepBoy/wikitransbot/README.md

 # Getting started

-In order to get started you first need to install tweepy :
+In order to get started you first need to install requirements :
 ```
-pip install tweepy
+pip install -r requirements.txt
 ```

 In a second time you must create a file named `credentials.py` at the root of this project containing your API key, key secret, access token and access token secret.
 Remember not to share them with anyone.
 The file must look somehting like :